Medicare reimbursement reference

 CPT 99282: $41

 ER visit, expanded problem-focused (Level 2).
-The federally-set baseline for what this code costs when Medicare pays — used by every bill-review professional as the starting point when reviewing the same code on a hospital, ER, or clinic bill.
+The federally-set baseline for what this code costs when Medicare pays — the standard public-domain reference for self-pay or insured bill review.

 National average